FelixPetriconi/future_proposal/proposal.md

 7) Ideally this is all paired with a rich standard tasking system, and forms the basis for a rich channel system for use with co-routines.

 I like the idea of getting down to a single type like JS promise, however, I don't know quite how to make that work with cancellation.
 I think not treating the processor as RAII - when it is arguably the most important resource in the machine, is nuts and yet cancellation is left out of nearly every model.
-Usually with a handwave about it "being something you can add in", when in any non-trivial system there is no good way to do so.
+Usually with a hand wave about it "being something you can add in", when in any non-trivial system there is no good way to do so.

 Why is this important?
 What kinds of problems does it address?
 What is the intended user community?
 What level of programmers (novice, experienced, expert) is it intended to support?
 What existing practice is it based on?
 How widespread is its use?
 How long has it been in use?
 Is there a reference implementation and test suite available for inspection?